takanory/slides/20200510pyconhk/PITCHME.md

 * Purpose: Relationship with local communities
 * hold at PyCon JP 2019
   * Sharing ideas and worries
-* We hold local meetups online
-* We hold the first online meeting using Zoom, with 15 participants from all over Japan

 Note:
 * The Purpose of regional meetup is stronger relationship with local communities